Coastal Management Programs

 • Coastal hazard assessment - See our Coastal Hazards page for more information and to download the study documents.

 • Continue design investigation for the modification of the coastal protections works at Main Beach, Byron Bay - 3 shortlisted design options have progressed to further evaluation.
-See our Main Beach Shoreline Project page for more information.
+The 3 shortlisted options will be assessed in detail during Stage 3 options evaluation and development.

 • Identification of water pollution sources and development of a pollution control program. - complete, see Document library on this page

-• Review of Tallow and Belongil Creeks Entrance Opening Strategies.
+• Review of Tallow and Belongil Creeks Entrance Opening Strategies - complete, see Document library on this page.

-• Review of mapping of coastal wetland and littoral rainforest areas. - complete, see Document library on this page.
+• Review of mapping of coastal wetland and littoral rainforest areas - complete, see Document library on this page.

 • Study on impacts from recreational use and commercial tourism.